 Composer and violinist Thomas Dougherty (b.
-1990) is a native of Pittsburgh, Pennsylvania and is serving as Acting Section Violin with the San Diego Symphony for the remainder of the 2019 season.
+1990) is a native of Pittsburgh, Pennsylvania and is serving as Acting Section Violin with the San Diego Symphony during the 2019-20 season.

 Mr. Dougherty received his Master of Music degree in composition from Rice University’s Shepherd School of Music and his Bachelor’s degrees in both composition and violin performance from the Eastman School of Music.
 He is currently a doctoral candidate at USC’s Thornton School of Music, where he has studied composition with Andrew Norman and Sean Friar, and violin with Lina Bahn.